 I had just finished Petina Gappah’s first novel, The Book of Memory when I got an invitation to the launch of her recently published collection of short stories – Rotten Row, which follows from her first collection, An Elegy for Easterly, published in 2009.
 Suddenly I am all about this author.

-At the book launch her self-deprecating sense of humour came through as she spoke at length about how she has yet to learn to overcome her Imposter Syndrome.
-The term first coined in the 1980’s about people who “experience intense feelings that their achievements are undeserved and that they’re likely to be exposed as a fraud.”
+At the book launch, her self-deprecating sense of humour came through as she spoke at length about how she has yet to learn to overcome her Imposter Syndrome.
+The term first coined in the 1980s about people who “experience intense feelings that their achievements are undeserved and that they’re likely to be exposed as a fraud.”
 This, coming from a writer with three, well-received books was surprising.
 She spoke in passing about The Book of Memory, and how it did not quite turn out to be the book she had intended to write.
 What?!
 This was a great book, I thought.
-Unfortunately book launches and such functions are never the ideal setting to go into details, it would have been interesting to hear more about her sentiments on it.
+Unfortunately, book launches and such functions are never the ideal settings to go into details, it would have been interesting to hear more about her sentiments on it.

 For me, it was one of the best reads of 2016.
 It centres around Memory, an albino woman who is in prison, facing the death penalty for the murder of her adoptive father, Lloyd.
 The narrative takes place from prison and the reader gets the background story to her life while introduced to the myriad of characters she meets there.
 We learn that she is writing about her life, with the intention of appealing her sentence, therefore telling the story she has never told since her arrest and sentencing for Lloyd’s murder.